FUNDING FOR ORGANIZATIONAL PROJECTS

 Organizations that are eligible for funding include: not-for-profit entities incorporated in Ohio and public sector entities.

 - Organizations are eligible to apply for only one Project Support grant per fiscal year.

 - Organizations that receive support through the Sustainability (over $1.5 million) program are not eligible to receive support through the General Project category, but may apply for a Creative Economy Project grant.

 - Organizations identified as a project partner in a Creative Economy application are not eligible to apply separately for a Project Support award within the same fiscal year.

 Please refer to the Grant Process for Organizations section of the OAC Guidelines for a step-by-step guide to the entire process of applying for and managing an OAC grant.

 Applicants are encouraged to contact their regional program coordinator to discuss the program’s grant guidelines and application process.
 All applications to the Project Support program must be submitted via the OAC’s OnLine Grant Application system (OLGA).
 No paper applications are accepted.
 Applicants are strongly encouraged to submit a draft application through OLGA at least 30 days before the final deadline date.
 To submit a draft, follow the instructions on the final page of the online application.

 Applicants must submit their application electronically via OLGA by 5 p.m. on the final deadline date.
 If the application is not submitted electronically, it will not be accepted.
 Your organization will be notified via e-mail (sent through OLGA to the primary contact listed in the application) when your application is received.
-For assistance with OLGA, call the help desk at 614/728-4449 between 9 a.m. and 5 p.m. on weekdays, or e-mail firstname.lastname@example.org.
+For assistance with OLGA, call 614/728-4449 between 9 a.m. and 5 p.m. on weekdays, or e-mail email@example.com.

 To complete an application for this program, applicants must submit one set of support materials to the OAC.
 Applications that do not include support materials will not be accepted.